-• The College Director is responsible for ensuring Tamwood Careers meets its statement of purpose maintaining student learning and success.
+The College Director is responsible for managing and supporting students in order for Tamwood Careers to meet its mission of ensuring student learning and success.
 The College Director ensures student requests and feedback are reviewed and responded to in a timely manner.